Benefits Of Adult Coloring

 Coloring books aren’t just for kids anymore.
 In fact, adult coloring books are one of the latest trends, and for good reasons, too.
 Here are four emotional benefits of adult coloring books:

-1. They reduce stress
+1. Adult coloring can reduce stress

-2. They increase happiness
+2. Coloring books can increase happiness

 Adult coloring books increase happiness by invoking the more comfortable and happier times of childhood.
 Being able to tap into positive childhood memories increases your mental wellbeing because you’re able to take a break from adult responsibilities.